Recognizes National Poison Prevention Week

 - Gases - Poisonous gases like carbon monoxide are invisible and are often odorless, unless it contains an additive to make it smell as is the case with propane.

 Most poisoning events take place at home.
 However, incidents have occurred where children visiting grandparents were poisoned after ingesting their grandparent’s medication, which was not properly stored before the visit.
 Unused medications should be properly disposed to prevent accidental ingestion.
 Medicines can be dropped off at many law enforcement centers year-round for proper disposal.
-Additionally, National Drug Take-Back Day is scheduled next month on Saturday, April 27.
-Unused medications will be accepted on that date for disposal at many special drop-off sites throughout the state.
-A list of drop-off locations will be available on the Attorney General’s website, www.ag.ks.gov, prior to the event.
+Additionally, a semi-annual National Drug Take-Back Day is scheduled next month.
+Unused medications will be accepted on April 28 for disposal at many special drop-off sites throughout the state.
+For more information, visit www.dea.gov.

 The following tips can help prevent poisoning: